haymizrachi/haymizrachi.github.io/_posts/2024-11-24-stored-xss-takeover.md

   <img src="{{ site.url }}/images/django_admin.png" alt="django_admin" />
 </p>

-Of course at this point I didn't have any administrative privileges and got rejected by a message of unauthorized access when attempting to access the page using my logged-on cookie:
+Of course at this point I didn't have any administrative privileges and got rejected by a message of unauthorized access when attempting to access the page using my already logged-on cookie:

 <p align="center">
   <img src="{{ site.url }}/images/django_admin_rejected.png" alt="django_admin_rejected" />